-• Hair thinning
+Hair thinning

-Hair loss is very unusual with this treatment.
-In rare cases some hair loss may occur during treatment.
+Some hair loss may occur during treatment, including body and facial hair.
 It is advisable to avoid perms, colours, use of hot brushes and vigorous, frequent washing that could increase hair loss.
 Please remember that this is a temporary side effect and your hair will grow back when your treatment is completed.
-Very rarely, hair loss can be permanent.
+Very rarely, hair loss may be permanent.

 The cancer information centre offers a coping with hair loss service to all patients where support, information and advice will be given.
-Drop in, contact 0161 446 8100 or email the-christie.informationcentre@nhs.net.
+Drop in, contact 0161 446 8100 or email informationcentre@christie.nhs.uk.
 Information about the wig service can also be found here and vouchers for wigs can also be obtained for eligible patients.
-The wig room provides a drop-in service, please see The Christie leaflet 'The wig fitting service' for further information.
+The wig room provides a drop in service, please see The Christie leaflet 'The wig fitting service' for further information.